circularfashion/cf-circularity-id-standard/develop.md

 cleanly be converted into a simple JSON format, and then back into valid xml.
 This conversion script is still in development.

-### schema rules
+### Schema Rules

-we have a few things we like to lean on and some standards that we adhere to with the relaxng schema definitions.
+We have a few things we like to lean on and some standards that we adhere to with the relaxng schema definitions.

 - refs should be `IN_ALL_UPPERCASE` to distinguish them from regular elements